SuperGS: Super-Resolution 3D Gaussian Splatting Enhanced by Variational Residual Features and Uncertainty-Augmented Learning: Experiments

 \subsubsection{Baselines}

-We conduct simultaneous comparisons between the same resolution NVS and the super-resolution HRNVS tasks with the latest state-of-the-art methods.
-For the NVS task, we benchmark our methods against 3DGS~\cite{kerbl20233d} and Scaffold-GS~\cite{lu2024scaffold}.
-To ensure a fair comparison, we execut the source codes of both methods at identical resolution settings.
-For the HRNVS task, our results compare with those from 3DGS, Scaffold-GS, GaussianSR~\cite{hu2024gaussiansr}, and SRGS~\cite{feng2024srgs}.
-For 3DGS and Scaffold-GS, we train using low-resolution input views and directly render high-resolution images.
-Additionally, to maintain fairness in the comparisons, we utilize the same 2D pretrained SR model, SwinIR, to upscale the low-resolution images rendered by these methods, referred to as 3DGS-SwinIR and Scaffold-SwinIR.
-Regarding GaussianSR, which has not released its source code, we directly cite the results from its paper for comparison.
-For SRGS, we run the source code to obtain both qualitative and quantitative under identical conditions.
+To validate the effectiveness of our method, we conduct comparisons with several prominent existing approaches.
+For 3DGS~\cite{kerbl20233d}, we train using low-resolution input views and directly render high-resolution images.
+Additionally, to maintain fairness in the comparisons, we utilize the same pretrained SISR model, SwinIR~\cite{liang2021swinir}, to upscale the low-resolution images rendered by 3DGS, referring to this as 3DGS-SwinIR.
+For Mip-splatting~\cite{yu2024mip}, which is a full-scale NVS method, we run the source code with its multi-resolution training setup.
+Regarding NeRF-SR~\cite{wang2022nerf}, FastSR-NeRF~\cite{lin2024fastsr}, GaussianSR~\cite{hu2024gaussiansr} and SuperGaussian~\cite{shen2025supergaussian}, we directly cite the results from respective papers under the same settings.
+And for SRGS~\cite{feng2024srgs}, we run the source code to obtain both qualitative and quantitative under identical conditions.